The applicant must meet all of the following criteria:

 C. Pollution Reduction

 Pollution reduction projects result in a decrease in the amount and/or toxicity of any hazardous substance, pollutant, or contaminant entering any waste stream or otherwise being released into the water resources of the Los Angeles Regional Board’s jurisdiction by an operating business or facility by a means which does not qualify as “pollution prevention.”
-Examples include, but are not limited to: installation of a more effective end-of-process control or treatment technology; stormwater low impact development installation; improved containment; safer disposal of an existing pollutant source; and regional monitoring programs.
+Examples include, but are not limited to: installation of a more effective end-of-process control or treatment technology; stormwater low impact development installation such as “green streets”; improved containment; safer disposal of an existing pollutant source; and regional monitoring programs.

 D. Environmental Restoration and Protection